Each book has been a search for answers: Namita Gokhale | www.lokmattimes.com

 She feels it is important to hibernate, to recoup imagination and creativity, to think afresh.

+In these times of information overload and self-promotion, she says that an award like this gives a certain 'stamp'.

+"And what is wrong with that if it highlights certain books?
+Sahitya Akademi is always cautious, no wonder the award is considered so prestigious.
+I know so many major authors who have got the award decades after they started writing.
+Look at me, I cannot go greyer, she tells .

-"Each of these books has in its way been a journey, a quest, a search for answers.
-I have worked on novels, short stories, a play, oral histories, and written for young adults in ‘The Puffin Mahabharata' and also 'Lost in Time: Ghatotkacha and the Game of Illusions'.
+She adds, "Each of these books has in its way been a journey, a quest, a search for answers.
+I have worked on novels, short stories, a play, oral histories, and written for young adults in 'The Puffin Mahabharata' and also 'Lost in Time: Ghatotkacha and the Game of Illusions'.
 There have been four anthologies, two of them co-edited with Malashri Lal.
-Maybe it's time to rest and listen to the whispering wind for a while," she tells .
+Maybe it's time to rest and listen to the whispering wind for a while."

 Talking about her latest work, 'The Blind Matriarch', which she started writing when the Covid pandemic started, and the enigmatic character of 'Matangi Ma', the author recalls, "The character came to me like an emanation or a visiting muse.
 I had only to shut my eyes and I would find her story unfolding before me.
 The novel was written in real-time, so the events of those strange days would reflect in the story I was telling.
 I would send four or five chapters to my editor Manasi Subramaniam, and she would send me her responses."